NexPlayer/Android-SDK/advanced.md

 **Returns**

-Zero for success, or a non-zero `NexPlayer`™ error code in the event of a failure.
+Zero for success, or a non-zero `NexPlayer` error code in the event of a failure.

 #### boolean setValue (int attr,EdgeStyle value)